-Axial3D’s cloud-enabled segmentation service requires no additional software or hardware; an internet-enabled phone, tablet or laptop is all that is required to upload the 2D files received from the hospital to the Axial app.
-It’s also highly cost-effective.
-There are no fixed annual or deployment costs; price is per use.
+Axial3D’s cloud-based segmentation-as-a-service requires no additional software or hardware; an internet-enabled phone, tablet or laptop is all that is required to upload the 2D files received from the hospital to the Axial3D platform.
+It’s cost-effective as there are no fixed annual or deployment costs; price is per use.

-Innovative medtech companies worldwide are already using Axial3D’s segmentation-as-a-service™ to enable them to offer affordable, patient-specific implants and cutting guides that can be produced within days.
+Innovative medtech companies worldwide are already using Axial3D’s segmentation-as-a-service™ to enable them to offer affordable, patient-specific implants and cutting guides that can be produced quickly.

 As the demand for patient-specific implants and cutting guides surges, medtech companies will soon come under pressure to meet the increased market need.
 Make sure your company is prepared.

-Contact us to find out how Axial3D’s segmentation-as-a-service™ can help you deliver patient-specific implants and cuttings guides rapidly and cost-efficiently.
+Contact us to find out how Axial3D’s segmentation-as-a-service™ can help you deliver patient-specific implants and cutting guides rapidly and cost-efficiently.

 How patient-specific anatomical models are transforming pre-operative planning